raymondli01/cmpe272_project/DYNAMIC_MAP_INTEGRATION.md

 ## What Was Implemented

-I've created a **fully integrated system** where the map, incidents, and AI agents all work together dynamically.
+A **fully integrated system** where the map, incidents, and AI agents all work together dynamically.

 ### The Flow